vyta/windows-containers-workshop/labs/lab-04/README.md

   - protocol: TCP
     port: 80
   selector:
-    app: iis-1803-with-logging
+    app: iis-with-logging
 ```

-Now you should be able to run ```kubectl logs -lapp=iis-1803-with-logging -c fluentd``` to view iis events.
+Now you should be able to run ```kubectl logs -lapp=iis-with-logging -c fluentd``` to view iis events.

 Example output: